MedDIFT: Multi-Scale Diffusion-Based Correspondence in 3D Medical Imaging: Discussion

 \section{Discussion}

 We introduce MedDIFT, the first method to establish spatial correspondence between medical images by leveraging diffusion-based features extracted from a model pretrained on volumetric medical data, operating fully in three dimensions.
-Our experiments demonstrate that semantic representations extracted in this manner provide a compelling alternative to traditional intensity-based similarity measures in image registration.
-MedDIFT not only outperforms classical B-spline registration but also achieves correspondence accuracy on par with current state-of-the-art learning-based methods.
+Our experiments demonstrate that semantic representations extracted in this manner may provide a promising alternative to traditional intensity-based similarity measures in image registration.
+Although MedDIFT does not consistently surpass existing methods, it achieves competitive correspondence accuracy while operating without any task-specific training.
 A key observation is that for medical imaging, multi-scale feature fusion consistently improves results, likely due to the combined coarse semantic and fine spatial information.
-Moreover, we show that the best results are achieved with moderate diffusion noise ($t\in[10,40]$), which aligns with previous findings, from the natural imaging domain~\cite{tang2023emergent,tursynbek2025guiding}.
+Moreover, we find that moderate diffusion noise ($t\in[10,40]$) produces the best results, consistent with prior findings in the natural imaging domain~\cite{3832-tang2023emergent,3832-tursynbek2025guiding}.

-The strong performance of MedDIFT motivates exploring lightweight finetuning and integrating MedDIFT into registration frameworks, including extensions to multimodal correspondence tasks.